nlmixr2/nonmem2rx/README.md

 ```

 In these cases you can see that NONMEM seems to round the values for the
-output (though I am not clear what the rounding rules are), but rxode2
+output (the rounding rules are based on the `FORMAT` option), but rxode2
 seems to keep the entire number.

 Note this is the **observation data only** that is compared.
 Dosing